Incorrect Function visibility leads to the Stealing of Betverse ICO Tokens.

 In summary, the vulnerability in the transferTokenToLockedAddresses() function of the ICOToken contract on the Polygon network allowed attackers to steal BToken from the contract.
 The vulnerability was caused by mistakenly marking this function as public instead of an internal function.
 To mitigate this vulnerability, the transferTokenToLockedAddresses() function should be marked as an internal function.
 By doing so, only authorized contracts will have access to this function, and attackers will no longer be able to exploit this vulnerability.

-Subscribe to Stay tuned :)
+Subscribe to stay tuned :)

-Subscribe to shanb
+Subscribe to Shanmuga Bharathi

 Receive the latest updates directly to your inbox.